Pingo: Alaska

 Approximately 80% of Alaska is covered in permafrost, with 29% of this continuous permafrost, 35% discontinuous permafrost and the rest sporadic or isolated permafrost.
 Throughout Alaska, there are more than 1,500 known pingos with the majority being open system pingos.
 The height of pingos in Alaska ranges from 3 to 54 m in height and 15 to 450 m in width.
 The world's tallest pingo is located in Alaska, known as the Kadleroshilik Pingo.
 The Kadleroshilik Pingo is 54 m in height, but is continuing to rise in elevation by a few centimeters a year.

 Siberia

 In Siberia, an area containing a high density of close system pingos can be found near Yakutsk located on the Lena River.
 In this area there are more than 500 pingos next to the Lena River.
 The area consists of alluvial plains areas of thick permafrost, allowing pingos to form and develop.
+Locals refer to a particular type of pingo as “trembling tundra” because they jiggle, some of which explode due to methane build-up.